-The most common cause of foundation problems is moisture.
 Sometimes it is a lack of moisture and sometimes it is too much moisture.
-Problems with gutters, downspouts or drain tile are very common.
+Problems with gutters, downspouts, or drain tile are very common.
 Clogging is usually caused by leaves, debris, or collapsing.
 In some cases the clog causes the sump pump to recycle water that erodes and saturates soils along the foundation.
-Rain water needs to be diverted away from the foundation to prevent hydrostatic pressure on the foundation and floors.
-In times of drought water may need to be applied near the foundation to maintain more consistent soil moisture content.
+Rainwater needs to be diverted away from the foundation to prevent hydrostatic pressure on the foundation and floors.
+In times of drought, water may need to be applied near the foundation to maintain more consistent soil moisture content.

 Most drywall cracks appear in the corner of doorframes or windows and result from differential movement between framing and the drywall.
 Some wood frame movement can be caused by normal processes such as shrinkage or temperature expansion.

 Damage to exterior flatwork is also a common sign of foundation problems.
-Cracking of concrete can have a variety of causes including swelling soils, grade, concrete shrinkage, settling, frost heave, tree roots and poor quality of concrete or installation.
-Concrete that slopes toward the foundation and cracks channel water against foundation walls and footings causing cracks.
+Cracking of concrete can have a variety of causes including swelling soils, grade, concrete shrinkage, settling, frost heave, tree roots, and poor quality of concrete or installation.
+Concrete with cracks or that slope toward the home channel water against foundation walls and footings causing cracks.

 Potential cures can be steel resistance piers, helical anchors, tie-backs, plate anchors or waterproofing.
-Along with proper drainage, when these underpinning products are installed, per manufacturer’s specifications and under the guidance of the foundation engineer you can be assured that your problem will be solved.
+Along with proper drainage, when these underpinning products are installed, per the manufacturer’s specifications and under the guidance of the foundation engineer, you can be assured that your problem will be solved.